elisejiuqizhang/TS-AD-Datasets/README.md

 The KPI dataset from their 2018 challenge is [here](https://github.com/NetManAIOps/KPI-Anomaly-Detection), and the 2020 data is [here](https://github.com/NetManAIOps/AIOps-Challenge-2020-Data).

+### 13. Pooled Server Metric (PSM) Dataset
+This dataset was collected by eBay, and was released [here](https://github.com/eBay/RANSynCoders/tree/main/data) in their repository of an anomaly detection model they proposed named [RANSynCoders](https://github.com/eBay/RANSynCoders).

 ## Time Series Classification Datasets That Could Potentially Be Used for Anomaly Detection